Thailand Digital Nomad Visa Guide (2024)

 Drawback #2: Potential political unrest

 You do not want to end up in prison in Thailand.
-Therefore, be careful not to be involved in or caught at the scene of mass protests that are common in big Thai cities.
+Therefore, be careful not to get involved in or caught at the scene of mass protests that are common in big Thai cities.

 Namely, in recent years there have been a few protests mostly because of: